wishonia/wishonia/public/consititution.md

 a) Wishers: Citizens who submit wishes and vote on the most impactful wishes.
 b) Genies: Individuals who propose actions to fulfill chosen wishes and may hire DAOs or companies for organization and outsourcing purposes.
 c) WishTokens: A funding mechanism used to allocate resources to the most promising actions.
-d) Pairwise Voting: A decision-making process that compares wishes and actions in pairs.
+d) Aggregated Pairwise Preference Allocation: A decision-making process that compares wishes and actions in pairs.

 Article II: Rights and Responsibilities of Wishers Section 1: All Wishers have the right to submit wishes and vote on wishes and actions.